Guide To Cooper Young Festival 2018

-8. As crowds grow – and especially with the football game happening- cell service might be spotty.
-And by that I mean, your phone won’t work.
-My phone (AT&T) usually stops working completely for several hours during the busiest parts of the day/game.
+8. As crowds grow – cell service might be spotty.
+And by that I mean, your phone will not work.
+My phone (AT&T) usually stops working completely for several hours during the busiest parts of the day.
 Plan accordingly.

-9. Wear sunscreen, unless you just want to get your last sunburn of the summer this weekend.
+9. Wear sunscreen, unless you just want to get burnt up.

 10. Make a plan for parking.
 The next five tips are about parking.

-11. If you must drive and park for some reason, do it early for best street parking selection.
+11. If you must drive and park, do it early for best street parking selection.
 Prepare to walk.
 Streets in the surrounding half-mile (mile, even) or so will fill up fast.
 Some streets will be blocked.
-Don’t forget there’s a football game at 11 a.m. at the Liberty Bowl.
 Please be careful when crossing streets, folks!
-(And if you’re driving, take extra care; it’s festival day.)
+And if you’re driving, take extra care; it’s festival day.

 12. If you can’t get there until later, I’d highly suggest an alternative to driving yourself.
-Lyft, Uber, or take a cab.
+Lyft, Uber, Bike Share, or take a cab.
 I’m not sure what the surge fares/wait times will be that day, but probably crazy.
 OR you can ride the bus!
 Check out MATA’s routes here.

 14. Or, park in the CBU lot and walk over or take a shuttle.
-I’m trying to find out more info on this but haven’t gotten a response.
-In years past, it was $20 per car to park and they had a bus that took you over.
+I always have a hard time confirming this, but in years past, it was $20 per car to park and they had a bus that took you over.

 15. Remember that it’s totally free to enter the festival, so a few bucks for parking or a ride isn’t a big deal.